xqq/libwtfdanmaku/README.md

 Still under developing and is not stable for now.
 Support Windows 8+ for current.

 ### Features
-- Hardware accelerated by Direct2D, DirectWrite, Direct3D 10.1 and DXGI1.3
+- Hardware accelerated by Direct2D, DirectWrite, Direct3D 10.1 and DXGI 1.3
 - Few cpu usage (<= 5%)
 - Accurate danmaku layout